Mirgen/web_cms/README.md

 8. Insert code
 9. Insert google maps
 10. Slideshow - image/text presentation
 11. E-mail gatherer - newsleter, gather e-mail of your visitors who wants to have news from you via e-mails
+12. Header with logo and menu
+13. Menu - very dynamic menu, you can add links to your site, to module or external links
+14. Social Footer - footer with links for Facebook, Twitter, Instagram
+15. Simple eshop - you can add productw with images, prize, sale, customers can buy them and both client and you will get email with order

 Sub modules/features you can use
 ---------------------------------------------------------